 Picture lights hang directly over a painting or are attached to the frame.
-A traditional picture light is about 3" in diameter and complements classic and traditional artwork.
+A traditional picture light is about three inches in diameter and complements classic and traditional artwork.

-A slimline picture light is smaller than a traditional picture light, about 1" in diameter, and fits well with more contemporary pieces.
+A slimline picture light is smaller than a traditional picture light, about one inch in diameter, and fits well with more contemporary pieces.

-Picture lights are available in a variety of styles and finishes and come in lengths ranging from 12" to 48".
+Picture lights are available in a variety of styles and finishes and come in lengths ranging from 12 to 48 inches .
 Both traditional and slimline picture lights use incandescent lightbulbs, and some are battery-powered.

 Mantel lights and spotlights are placed in front of the artwork and usually sit on a mantel or a shelf.
 They light the artwork from the bottom and are less noticeable than a picture light.

 Track lighting is the most flexible way to light art.
 A track can hold several lights.
 Track lighting can be used to light a wall evenly from floor to ceiling or to accent one or more pieces of art.

 Recessed lights lie flush with the ceiling and are very subtle, but they have a limited range of movement.
 Recessed lighting is commonly found in newer homes, installed when the homes are built.

 Reduce Glare: Place the light at a 30-degree angle to the work of art to minimize glare.
 Add 5 degrees to the angle for a larger frame, to avoid casting a shadow.
 Subtract five degrees from the position to accent the texture of a painting.